zhaolabutmb/zhaolabutmb.github.io/team/_posts/2005-05-29-joana-rocha.md

 ---

-I am a PhD student interested in the mechanisms driving adaptation in natural populations living under extreme conditions.
-Currently I am at my 4th year of the Doctoral Programme in Biodiversity, Genetics and Evolution at CIBIO-InBIO & Department of Biology at the Faculty of Sciences of the University of Porto.
-During these past couple of years I have been working on the genetic basis of desert adaptation.
+I am a visiting PhD student interested in the mechanisms driving adaptation in natural populations living under extreme conditions.
+Currently I am in my 4th year of the Doctoral Programme in Biodiversity, Genetics and Evolution at the University of Porto, jointly advised by Rasmus Nielsen at UC Berkeley and Raquel Godinho at CIBIO-InBIO.